Pedigree Link |

 Birth | about 1430 | Margaret Murray was born about 1430. |

-Death | after 1450 | She died after 1450 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | after 1450 | She died after 1450 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of her death (at the presumed age of 20) in the year of 1450 is not known-surviving in 1450 was difficult-as neither death or birth location are known, used the conceptual continent |

 Person Source | Margaret Murray had person sources.1 |